PaulMcMillan-Astro/DeprojectionProject/Documentation/RunningNotes.md

 #### 7-5-2020 #####
 1) Added number of opt_alpha iteratios, fmin_cg calls and fmin_cg iterations to printed output of opt_alpha().
 To do this, max_L() was modified to change its output based on which function/script is calling it.

 2) Made a RUNS folder to which the Deproject_exe.py scipt automatically creates a folder for a run and saves the mxl data, and the plots.
 Also added a logfile that Deproject_exe.py writes to, saving the folder name for a run and the values which were used in vars.ini.

 3) In the above logfile, also added the printed values of sanity_check()

 #### 13-05-2020 ####

 #### 14-05-2020 ####
-- After discussing with John, determined that disp_guess + v_guess is only useful if we have an idea of what they should be, as this will create a phi0 that is closer to the real value and minimization will converge quicker.
+- After discussing with John, DM determined that disp_guess + v_guess is only useful if we have an idea of what they should be, as this will create a phi0 that is closer to the real value and minimization will converge quicker.

+#### 22-07-2020 ####
+1) DM Added box_extrapolate to replace edge zeroes with extrapolated values in sec_der().
+Noticed the same operation occurs in grad_sec_der() so implemented the extrapolation there as well.

+2) DM made it so phi_guess now uses a combination of two Gaussians.
+This is because a single Gaussian cannot effectively be used with sec_der().

+3) DM changed Kvals_selector so it will now use 90% of available RAM to operate.

+4) DM wants to implement a multigrid approach, where phi_guess is the mxl calculated for a coarse grid and the grid is iteratively upsized.
+This would improve performance.